mfkiwl/IntNavLib/README.md

 ros2 launch ros2_lc_ins_gnss_ecef Profile_3_launch.py log_level:=ERROR
 ```

-Find Python and C++ scripts to plot results in Groves' style in the [utils](/utils/) directory.
+Find Python and C++ scripts to plot results in the [utils](/utils/) directory.
 You can launch them like this:

 ```
 python3 plot_profile.py <path_to_profile_csv> # to plot a motion profile